 The House Project has been popular with our Care Leavers and has allowed our team to support our young people to learn the skills, have the confidence and resilience to move out of care into their new homes.
 We have supported our young people through an intensive programme that has been challenging but a lot of fun.
 This has helped young people; find education, employment and training opportunities: to cook lots of meals: to budget their money well: be a good tenant and to decorate a flat.

-Rotherham is now starting its second Cohort.
+Rotherham is now starting its third Cohort.

 What do young people think?